jonathanolson/slither/notes/patterns.md

 - TODO
   -
+  - Description and mapping on TPatternBoard(!)
+    - Registry of simplest-mapping pattern boards (based on isomorphism)
+      - We attach the rules to these
+  -
+  - Memory issues... can we figure out more filtering before "STORING" the pattern?
+    - Also... just limit the number of features for the next bit on hexes/etc.?
+  -
+  - Potentially something that lists/gives "serialization" for pattern boards/mappings
   - Make a good "viewer" for patterns (ideally one we can scroll through though)
   -
   - Performance: PatternRule.withRulesApplied